For the gingerbread

 2. Preheat the oven to 170˚C/150ºC fan/gas mark 3.
 Line 2 large baking trays with baking parchment.

 3. Roll the dough out gently on a lightly floured surface to 0.2cm thickness and stamp out 5cm star shapes - there should be enough dough for 30 biscuits.
 Bake for 12 minutes, leaving to cool on the trays.
 Once cool, roughly chop 8 gingerbread along with the chocolate for the terrine.

-4. Line a 2lb loaf tin with a double layer of cling film, leaving an overhang.
-Press two thirds of a tub of ice cream into the tin and top with half the caramel sauce, chopped chocolate and gingerbread.
+4. Line a 1lb loaf tin with a double layer of cling film, leaving an overhang.
+Allow the ice-cream to soften for 5 mins.
+Press one third into the tin and top with half the caramel sauce for stickiness drizzling along the centre, scatter over half the chopped chocolate to give richness and half the chopped gingerbread.
 Firm up in the freezer, then repeat the process and finish with a final layer of ice cream.
 Freeze for at least 4 hours, or overnight.

 5. To decorate, melt the dark and white chocolate in separate bowls set over pans of simmering water.
-Drizzle 15 gingerbread with a little of the white and dark chocolate, chilling until set.
+Drizzle 10 gingerbread stars with a little of the white and dark chocolate, chilling until set (keep 5 plain).

 6. Turn the terrine out onto a plate or board, peeling off the cling film.
-Quickly drizzle the remaining white and dark chocolate over the terrine and top with the decorated gingerbread.
+Quickly drizzle the remaining white and dark chocolate over the terrine, then freeze.
+When the stars are set, top the terrine with both the decorated and plain gingerbread stars (you may not need them all).
 Freeze until ready to serve.